BakkesModWiki/BakkesModWiki.github.io/content/plugin_tutorial/starting_a_plugin.md

 The template has a lot of commented out code that is designed to help you learn how to use the syntax, but is ignored for the purposes of this tutorial

 First we'll look at your `CoolPlugin.h` file.
-It describes any functions your code will use At the top are two lines that are required for plugins, and allow you to call BakkesMod SDK functions
+It describes any functions your code will use.
+At the top are two lines that are required for plugins, and allow you to call BakkesMod SDK functions
 {{< highlight cpp "linenos=table" >}}
 #pragma once
 #include "bakkesmod/plugin/bakkesmodplugin.h"
 {{< /highlight >}}

 Next is the declaration of your class.
 Here you describe any functions you will be using.
 `onLoad()` is automatically called by BakkesMod when the plugin is loaded, and `onUnload()` is called when it is unloaded
 {{< highlight cpp "linenos=table" >}}